tahoe-lafs/tahoe-lafs/README.rst

 -  Subscribe to `the tahoe-dev mailing list <https://www.tahoe-lafs.org/cgi-bin/mailman/listinfo/tahoe-dev>`__, the community forum for discussion of Tahoe-LAFS design, implementation, and usage.

+-  Follow governance decisions and find the latest meeting agendas in our `Community Repo <https://github.com/tahoe-lafs/community>`__.

 🤗 Contributing
 ---------------